Skip to main content

 Subscriber reachability

 Email or another owned contact point for the majority of subscribers in the pilot cohort.
-Apple private relay counts if mail is deliverable.
+Apple private relay counts once the sending domain is registered with Apple (one-time setup, see below).

 Stripe readiness